NEARFoundation/transaction-tracking-app-original/README.md

 The inputs for `backend/src/helpers/updateTransactions.test.ts` come from `expectedOutput.csv` (its transaction hashes and account IDs), and of course so do the expected outputs.

 Then run `yarn test` to run the tests.

+# Updating seed files for local database and test database

+# TODO: Explain how to get permissions.

 # Other Helpful Docs